vivegram/TheHungryITTeam/README.md

    - Make sure the spreadsheet is publicly accessible:
      - Click "Share" in the top right corner
      - Click "Change to anyone with the link"
-     - Make sure "Viewer" is selected
+     - Make sure "Editor" is selected (this is required for saving orders)
      - Click "Done"
    - Copy the spreadsheet ID from the URL (it's the long string between /d/ and /edit in the URL)
      - For example, in `https://docs.google.com/spreadsheets/d/1jyH_xabjV4b_5Kvuh-LYaRSXFkPBsPo3L15cy1WjjOI/edit`, the ID is `1jyH_xabjV4b_5Kvuh-LYaRSXFkPBsPo3L15cy1WjjOI`

    d. **Update the Configuration**:
-   - Open the `restaurantLoader.js` file
+   - Open the `restaurantLoader.js` and `orderSaver.js` files
-   - Replace the values for `SPREADSHEET_ID` and `API_KEY` with your actual values:
+   - Replace the values for `SPREADSHEET_ID` and `API_KEY` with your actual values in both files:
      ```javascript
      const SPREADSHEET_ID = 'your-spreadsheet-id';
      const API_KEY = 'your-api-key';